Region: North & Central Asia

 LETTERS OF INVITATION (LOI):

 All visitors to Uzbekistan require a visa.
 Most nationalities will need a Letter of Invitation (LOI) in order to apply for your visa.
-Citizens of Belgium, Germany, Switzerland, UK and the USA do not currently need a LOI to apply for a tourist visa if applying within their home country; however this information is subject to change at short notice so we recommend checking with the embassy before you travel.
+Citizens of Belgium, Germany, Switzerland, UK & USA do not currently need a LOI to apply for a tourist visa if applying within their home country; however this information is subject to change at short notice so we recommend checking with the embassy before you travel.
 If applying for a visa outside of your country of residency, a LOI will be required.
-In order for Peregrine to apply for the LOI on your behalf through our partners in Uzbekistan you will need to email the following information and documents to your booking agent immediately after booking (no less than 40 days prior to departure):
+We recommend that all documents be submitted no later than 3 months before your tour is scheduled to depart to allow for the time consuming visa process.
+In order for Intrepid to apply for the LOI on your behalf through our partners in Uzbekistan you will need to email the following information and documents to your booking agent immediately after booking.

 • A completed visa/LOI application form which can be filled out online at the following website: http://evisa.mfa.uz/evisa_en/

-You only need to fill in the sections marked with an asterix.
+(You only need to fill in the sections marked with an asterix (HOWEVER you must enter your middle name).
 See below for specific information to help you fill in the form.
-Please send a copy to your booking agent and print a copy for yourself which you can use when you apply for your visa
+Please send a copy to your booking agent and print a copy for yourself which you can use when you apply for your visa)

 • Clear, colour scanned copy of your passport